Hidden Iran

 Day 4 - Zarabad – Rudkhan - Masouleh

-This morning after breakfast you will bid farewell your local hosts and set out for Roodkhan castle.
-Almost hidden within dense forest on the top of a mountain, it is one of the best preserved castles in the country.
+This morning after breakfast you will bid farewell to your local hosts and set out for Roodkhan castle.
+Almost hidden within dense forest on the top of a mountain, it is one of the best-preserved castles in the country.
 Explore the many towers and grounds of the castle, which covers an area of nearly 7 acres.

 Day 5 - Masouleh - Talesh